ocoboco/cloud-config-toolkit/usage-tutorial.md

 Each property in the above object has the meaning:

-* `storage`: save configuration content on any type storage
+* `storage`: save configuration content on any type of storage
 * `validator`: validate the configuration against some schema or validation rules
 * `exporter`: transform the original configuration file, e.g. fill with default values
 * `env`: how to access environment variables
 * `serialize`: a function that serializes the configuration object into a raw string representation
 * `deserialize`: a function that deserializes a raw string representation into the configuration object

-You must provide implementation for these properties.
+You must provide the implementation for these properties.
 Let's continue doing this.

 ## 3. Create `package.json` and list helper libraries